seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Sir, I would advise you to shift a shirt; the
 violence of action hath made you reek as a
 sacrifice: where air comes out, air comes in:
-there’s none abroad so wholesome as that you vent.
+there's none abroad so wholesome as that you vent.

 **CLOTEN**
 If my shirt were bloody, then to shift it.
 Have I hurt him?

 **SECOND LORD**
 *Aside*
-No, ‘faith; not so much as his patience.
+No, 'faith; not so much as his patience.

 **CLOTEN**
 I would they had not come between us.